JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/npc/fraz-urbluu-mpmm.md

 ***Tail.*** *Melee Weapon Attack:* +16 to hit, reach 15 ft., one target. *Hit:* 20 (`2d10 + 9`) force damage.
 If the target is a Large or smaller creature, it is also [grappled](/3-Mechanics/CLI/rules/conditions.md#grappled) (escape DC 24), and it is [restrained](/3-Mechanics/CLI/rules/conditions.md#restrained) until the grapple ends.
 Fraz-Urb'luu can grapple only one creature with his tail at a time.

 ***Terror (Costs 2 Actions).*** Fraz-Urb'luu uses Phantasmal Terror.

+## Lair actions

+On initiative count 20 (losing initiative ties), FrazUrb'luu can take one of the following lair actions when in his lair; he can't take the same lair action two rounds in a row:

+- **Conjure Walls and Doors.** Fraz-Urb'luu causes up to five doors within the lair to become walls and an equal number of doors to appear on walls where there previously were none.
+- **Psychic Anguish.** Fraz-Urb'luu creates a wave of anguish.
+Each creature he can see within the lair must succeed on a DC 23 Wisdom saving throw or take 33 (`6d10`) psychic damage.
+- **Simulacrum.** Fraz-Urb'luu chooses one Humanoid within the lair and instantly creates a simulacrum of that creature (as if created with the [simulacrum](/3-Mechanics/CLI/spells/simulacrum.md) spell).
+This simulacrum obeys Fraz-Urb'luu's commands and is destroyed on the next initiative count 20.

+## Regional effects

+The region containing Fraz-Urb'luu's lair is warped by his magic, creating one or more of the following effects:

+- **Beguiling Realm.** Within 6 miles of the lair, all Charisma ([Persuasion](/3-Mechanics/CLI/rules/skills.md#Persuasion)) and Wisdom ([Insight](/3-Mechanics/CLI/rules/skills.md#Insight)) checks have disadvantage, and all Charisma ([Deception](/3-Mechanics/CLI/rules/skills.md#Deception)) and Charisma ([Performance](/3-Mechanics/CLI/rules/skills.md#Performance)) checks have advantage.
+- **Nostalgic Pangs.** Sapient creatures within 1 mile of the lair frequently see hallucinations of long-dead friends and comrades that vanish after only a brief glimpse.
+- **Twisted Paths.** Roads and paths within 6 miles of the lair twist and turn back on themselves, making navigation in the area exceedingly difficult.

+If Fraz-Urb'luu dies, these effects fade over the course of `1d10` days.

+## Is homebrew

+false
 ```
 ^statblock